coreinfrastructure/best-practices-badge/doc/security.md

 ### Auto-detect vulnerabilities

-We use multiple processes for automatically detecting when the components we use have publicly known vulnerabilities or are out-of-date.
+We use multiple processes for automatically detecting when the components we use have publicly known vulnerabilities.
 We specifically focus on detecting all components with any publicly known vulnerability, both in our direct and indirect dependencies.

-Bundle-audit uses the Gemfile* and National Vulnerability Database (NVD) data to report on libraries with publicly known vulnerabilities.

 We detect components with publicly known vulnerabilities using 2 different mechanisms: bundle-audit and GitHub.
 Each approach has its advantages, and using multiple mechanisms increases the likelihood that we will be alerted quickly.
-These both use the Gemfile* files and
+These both use the `Gemfile*` files and the
-National Vulnerability Database (NVD) data:
+National Vulnerability Database aka NVD (the NVD is a widely-used database of known vulnerabilities):

 * bundle-audit compares the entire set of gems (libraries), both direct and indirect dependencies, to a database